MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/backup/restore-data-different-instance.md

     For more information, see [Redirect Reporting Services to Connect to a Different Server](https://msdn.microsoft.com/en-us/library/cc668756).

 <a name="ConfigNewSQL"></a>
-## Prepare SQL Server for Team Foundation Server
+## Step 7: Prepare SQL Server for Team Foundation Server

 Before the restored databases will work correctly, you must use the **TFSConfig PrepSQL** command to prepare SQL Server to host databases